getkam/faceswapper/README.md

 ```

 ### Dowloading inswapper_128.onnx
-This library weighs around 500 MB, so it could not be attached to this repository.
-However, this open-source library is available for download here: https://github.com/deepinsight/insightface/issues/2335
+The inswapper_128.onnx library is an essential component of the application.
+Since this file is approximately 500 MB in size, it is not included in the project repository.
+You can download it from the official source here: https://github.com/deepinsight/insightface/issues/2335.

-Place the downloaded file in the project folder.
+Once downloaded, place the file in the project folder to ensure the application can access it.

 ## Running the Application

 ### Activate the Virtual Environment
-To isolate our package dependencies locally, create a virtual environment:
+It is recommended to use a virtual environment to isolate the package dependencies for this project.
+To create and activate a virtual environment, run the following commands:
 ```
 python -m venv venv
 source venv/bin/activate